iranianpep/ajax-live-search/README.md

 1. Copy the folders including `core`, `css`, `font`, `img`, `js` and `templates` to your project.

-2. Specify the required configurations specially database configurations in `core/Config.template.php` and change the file to `Config.php`.
+2. Specify the required configurations specially database configurations in `core/Config.template.php` and rename the file to `Config.php`.
 This file contains all the back-end settings for the plugin that have been explained in PHP Configs table.

 3. Include `js/ajaxlivesearch.min.js` or `js/ajaxlivesearch.js` and `css/ajaxlivesearch.min.css` or `css/ajaxlivesearch.css` in your page.

-4. Change the url for `Access-Control-Allow-Origin header` in `core/AjaxProcessor.php`.
+4. Change the URL for `Access-Control-Allow-Origin header` in `core/AjaxProcessor.php` to your project URL.
+Currently it is `http://ajaxlivesearch.com`.

 5. Make sure `core/Handler.php` and `core/Config.php` are included in your (PHP) page and you have these lines at the very top of the file (Check `index.php`):